leoditommaso/leoditommaso.io/_i18n/en/_posts/2014-10-12-enable-ctrl-alt-backspace-in-ubuntu.markdown

 date:   '2014-10-12 01:41:21 -03:00'
-summary: I always liked the Ctrl+Alt+Backspace combination to kill the desktop environment in Linux, for different reasons, because the graphical interface
+summary: I always liked the Ctrl+Alt+Backspace combination to kill the desktop environment in Linux, for different reasons, because the graphical interface just freezes or maybe because I reconfigured the desktop environment and it is a fast way to restart the X server.
+But since 10.04, Ubuntu has disabled this key combination.
 categories: ubuntu
 tags: os ubuntu tricks
 ---